EspressoSystems/zkrollup-integration/README.md

 **Private Witness**

-- `payload: Vec<u8>`: bytes representation of all rollup's collected transactions
+- `payload: Vec<u8>`: the byte representation of all transactions specific to rollup with `ns_id` filtered from a batch of Espresso blocks
 - `vid_param: VidParam`: public parameter for Espresso's VID scheme
 - `block_proofs: Vec<Range, BlockDerivationProof>`: a proof that each slice of the rollup's transactions is derived from an Espresso blocks.
 Each `BlockDerivationProof` contains the following:
     - `block_header: BlockHeader`: block header of the origin Espresso block.
 Contains the block height, the namespace table `ns_table`, and a commitment `payload_commitment` to the Espresso block payload